ayushshukla7777/ayush-orm/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contribution
-Feel free to contribute to this project by opening issues or creating pull requests on GitHub.
+Feel free to contribute to this project by opening issues or creating pull requests on GitHub at https://github.com/ayushshukla7777/ayush-orm.

 Contact
 For any questions or feedback, you can reach out to Ayush at ayushshukla7777@gmail.com.